fati-gnl/ABM/README.md

 #### How to run

 Just run `server.py` file.
 It will open mesa board in your browser.
 You will see charts there of the simulation.

 Regarding the Sensitivity Analysis, run the `sensitivity_analysis.py` file.
 This will produce the results and plots of the sensitivity analysis techniques used.

+In order to see the results of the conducted experiments, run the `run_experiments.py` file.
+You will see plots with the results of the experiments.

 #### Files